ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export-page-setup/index.md

 enterprise: true
 ---

-Excel Export exports allows you to configure the page settings when exporting your document.
+Excel Export allows you to configure the page settings for the exported Excel file.

 ## Page Setup

-By using the `pageSetup` and `margins` configs of the [Excel Export Params](../excel-export-api/#excelexportparams) it's possible to change how the document will look when printing or exporting to PDF.
+You can customise the Excel export page settings such as `page size`, `orientation`, and `margin`, using the `pageSetup` and `margins` configs of the [Excel Export Params](../excel-export-api/#excelexportparams).
+These settings are visible when printing the exported Excel file or exporting to PDF.

 <snippet>
 const gridOptions = {